Anderson Arena: Concerts

 Anderson Arena hosted a number of concerts.

-1970's
+1970s

 On October 12, 1974 Aerosmith performed at Anderson Arena.
 On May 4, 1975, Jefferson Starship performed to a sold out crowd.

-In October of 1975 Loggins and Messina performed at the arena, with Juice Newton & Silver Spur also performing as the opening act.
+In October 1975 Loggins and Messina performed at the arena, with Juice Newton & Silver Spur as the opening act.

-In November of 1975, Crosby & Nash performed at the arena.
-After the concert, Graham Nash needed to be taken to the Wood County Hospital for a respiratory Issue.
+In November 1975, Crosby & Nash performed at the arena.
+After the concert, Graham Nash needed to be taken to the Wood County Hospital for a respiratory issue.

-The Doobie Brothers performed in Anderson Arena in April of 1977, with Foreigner as a warm up band.
+The Doobie Brothers performed in Anderson Arena in April 1977, with Foreigner as a warm up band.

-INXS performed at Anderson Arena on October 18th, 1987 with UB40 as the opening act.
+INXS performed at Anderson Arena on October 18, 1987, with UB40 as the opening act.